jarednexgent/Kazaamsi/README.md

 #### Remote AMSI Bypass via AmsiScanBuffer Patching

-Kazaamsi is a lightweight tool for disabling the Windows Antimalware Scan Interface (AMSI) in remote processes by directly patching the `AmsiScanBuffer` function.
-It operates out of process, allowing you to neutralize AMSI protections in arbitrary targets—such as injected PowerShell or CLR hosts.
+Kazaamsi is a specialized utility designed to disable the Windows Antimalware Scan Interface (AMSI) in remote processes.
+It achieves this by directly patching the `AmsiScanBuffer` function, thereby neutralizing AMSI protections in arbitrary targets—such as injected PowerShell or CLR hosts.

 ---